List of alien races in Marvel Comics: Rhunians

-The Rhunians are a race of humanoids that resemble Earth humans with pointed ears, but are about 300 ft tall on average.
+The Rhunians are a humanoid species that resemble Earth humans with pointed ears, but are about 300 ft tall on average.
 They come from the planet Rhun, in the Vulliger star system.
 They are capable of deriving energy through destroying stars and other planets.
-First seen in Thor #219 (January 1974).

 Rigellians

-The Rigellians, also known as the Colonizers of Rigel, are a scientifically and technologically advanced alien race devoted towards amassing an empire via colonization.
+The Rigellians, also known as the Colonizers of Rigel, are a scientifically and technologically advanced species devoted towards amassing an empire via colonization.
 Tana Nile and Mentacle are Rigellians.

 Rigellians in other media

 The Rigellians appear in Guardians of the Galaxy.

 Roclites

-The Roclites are a semi-humanoid race with reddish-brown to dark brown skin, they average 8 ft tall.
-They come from the planet Rocklon, fifth from the sun in the Tarl star system in the Milky Way galaxy.
+The Roclites are a semi-humanoid species with reddish-brown to dark brown skin, they average 8 ft tall.
+They come from the planet Rocklon, fifth from the sun in the Tarl star system in the Milky Way.
 The Blood Brothers are Roclites.
-First seen in Iron Man #55 (February 1973).

 Ruul

 The Ruul are an evolved form of the Kree.
-First seen in Maximum Security: Dangerous Planet #1.

 S

 Sagittarians

-The Sagittarians are a humanoid race with grey skin, standing 6 ft 2 in on average, Male Saggitarians have fins atop their heads.
-They originate from the planet Berhert, third from the sun in the Rempit star system in the Milky Way galaxy.
-First seen in The Incredible Hulk (vol. 2) #111 (January 1969).
+The Sagittarians are a humanoid species with grey skin, standing 6 ft 2 in on average, Male Saggitarians have fins atop their heads.
+They originate from the planet Berhert, third from the sun in the Rempit star system in the Milky Way.